-This two-semester program will serve those who would like to work in education as Level III teaching assistants.
-The student population will include those who have never worked in a classroom setting, currently employed teaching aides and Level I and II teaching assistants who desire to upgrade their educational background.
+This two-semester certificate program will serve those who would like to work in education as Level III teaching assistants.
+The student population will include those who have never worked in a classroom setting, currently employed teaching aides, and Level I and II teaching assistants who desire to upgrade their educational background.
 The program will prepare graduates with the knowledge and skills needed to work as teaching assistants in childhood education classrooms.

 Program Goals and Objectives